agelas/Covid19-Modelling/README.md

 the animation is to input draw(obj) into the command window.
 There is also a function called drawInfected, so you can call drawInfected(obj), and you will just see a graph of the infected people grow over time.

-**visualScript.m**: Contains all the instructions for running sirVisualClassDef.m, this is the place to call the simulation object.